By using this site, you agree to the Privacy Policy and Terms of Use.

 Troubleshooting Sourdough Bread Oven Spring and Crust (Fast Fixes)

-Most issues trace back to one of four buckets: fermentation timing, dough strength, scoring mechanics, or bake environment.
-Troubleshoot in that order and change one variable at a time.
-Photos of the loaf profile, crust, and crumb accelerate diagnosis.
+Most issues fall into four buckets: fermentation timing, dough strength, scoring mechanics, or bake environment.
+Troubleshoot in that order and change only one variable per bake.

 Low Oven Spring: Common Causes

-Overproofing is the most common cause of low spring.
-The dough can look beautifully gassy but lack the structural “reserve” to lift once heat hits.
-Shorten bulk, chill earlier, or lower dough temperature.
+Overproofing is the top cause of low spring.
+A dough can look gassy but lack the structural reserve to lift once heat hits; shorten bulk or chill earlier if this happens.

 Thick or Tough Crust: Common Causes